 Backing up on a Mac or PC with iTunes

-Older Macs or Windows PCs are also down to tango with your iPad, and you can use iTunes on one of them to back up your iPad:
+Older Macs or Windows PCs are also down to clown with your iPad, and you can use iTunes on one of them to back up your iPad:

 - Make sure your iTunes is up to date, and connect your device.